ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 - RLlib uses the actions provided thereunder as-is.
-- If you also return the ``action_dist_inputs`` key: RLlib also creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and - in the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` - compute action probs and logp values for the given actions automatically.
+- If you also return the ``action_dist_inputs`` key: RLlib also creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and - in the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` - compute action probabilities and log-probabilities for the given actions automatically.
   See :ref:`here for more information on custom action distribution classes <rllib-rl-module-w-custom-action-dists>`.

 If you don't return the ``actions`` key from your forward methods: